segmentio/terraform-segment-data-lakes/README.md

 The EMR cluster requires a subnet with a VPC.
 You can follow [this guide](https://aws.amazon.com/blogs/big-data/launching-and-running-an-amazon-emr-cluster-inside-a-vpc/) to create a subnet.

 If all else fails, teardown and start over.

+# FAQ
+## Using workspaceID as the externalID
+**Note** - This is only applicable for users currently set up to use the `sourceID` as the `externalID`.
+All new users should use the `workspaceID` for this value.

+To simplify the set up process of not requiring an update to the IAM role for each new source that is added, you can now use the `workspaceID` as the `externalID`.
+This only requires this value to be set once for the entire workspace.
+For existing users, to start using the `workspaceID`:
+* Add the `workspaceID` along with the existing `sourceIds` to the list of external ids in your `main.tf`
+* Reach out to `friends@segment.com` with this request to start using the `workspaceID`
+* Once Segment switches you over, you can remove the source ids from this list and not worry about updating it for any new source you wish to add.

 # Supported Terraform Versions